kentlouisetonino/elementexplorer/README.md

 <br />

-- `A CLI tool for searching element information.`
+- `A CLI tool for element details.`

 - `This project refers to` [`National Library of Medicine PubChem`](https://pubchem.ncbi.nlm.nih.gov/ptable/).